OneTrueKyle/RNA_seq_mm10/README.md

 ##### This will:
-- Download the mm10 genome (FASTA) and GTF file from Ensembl.
+- Download the mm10 genome (FASTA) and GTF file from NCBI and Ensembl.
 - Build the HISAT2 index in the reference/mm10_hisat2_index/ directory.

 ### Step 3: Prepare Your Input Data